 Often a minority consisting of a few individuals set the tone and culture of a meeting.
 They speak more frequently, define key concepts more often and conclude with stronger determination.
-The minority takes up the majority of the time, leaving a large group of participants standing on the side line realising only a small portion of their potential.
+The minority takes up the majority of the time, leaving a large group of participants standing on the sideline realizing only a small portion of their potential.

 Can you recognize this from meetings and workshops related to well-being and positive psychology you either have participated in or facilitated yourself?

-That 20% speak 80% of the time not only challenges the quality of the session itself but also the sustainability of the sessions outcome.
-If few people define most the sessions discussion points many will leave with only little determination to change.
+That 20% speak 80% of the time not only challenges the quality of the session itself but also the sustainability of the session’s outcome.
+If few people define most the sessions discussion points many will leave with only a little determination to change.

 LEGO® SERIOUS PLAY® is a facilitation tool designed to enable meaning, learning and creative collaboration.

 It is a facilitated meeting, communication and problem-solving process in which participants are led through a series of questions, probing deeper and deeper into the subject.
 Each participant builds his or her own LEGO® model in response to the facilitator’s questions using specially selected LEGO® elements.

 These models serve as a basis for group discussion, knowledge sharing, problem-solving and decision making.
 The use of LEGO® SERIOUS PLAY helps the facilitator, leader, teacher and many others accelerate insights and learning related to areas like positive psychology and well-being, business performance, organizational learning, strategizing and goal setting, team building, and last but not least agile methodologies.

 LEGO® SERIOUS PLAY® is a technique which improves group problem-solving.
 By utilizing visual, auditory and kinaesthetic skills, the method requires participants to learn and listen.
 Because all participants build their own models and share the essence of these, it provides all participants with a voice.